rizac/stream2segment/README.md

 ## Usage

-Move to the stream2segment folder, activate the virtual environment
+Move to the stream2segment folder and, if you work in a python virtual environment, activate the virtual environment
 ```
 source env/bin/activate
 ```